MaineDSA/ActionNetworkEventSync/README.md

 ## Features
 This Google Apps Script code simplifies some more labor-intensive Action Network tasks:
 - **syncANtoGCal()** Retrieving a list of recently-edited Action Network events and syncing them to Google Calendar.
-- **emailFormattedEventList()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted Action Network email draft.
 - **draftANEventMessage()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted email to be sent to a single address.
+- **emailFormattedEventList()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted Gmail email.
+- **postTodaysEvents()** Retriving a list of upcoming Action Network events and compiling them into a regular Slack post.

 ## Script Properties
 To use these features, you must configure [Script Properties](https://developers.google.com/apps-script/reference/properties) in your Google Apps script.